AssemblyAI-Community/aai-twitter-code/2025/6_meeting_recapper/README.md

 ## Running the program

-You need Node.js installed and an AssemblyAI API key, then:
+You need Node.js installed and an [AssemblyAI API key](https://www.assemblyai.com/dashboard/signup):, then:

 1. Install dependencies:
    ```